simplelogica/refinerycms-snippets/readme.md

 ## Usage

 * Create Snippet on /refinery/snippets
 * Now you can attach snippet to page when you click Edit this page on `/refinery/pages`.
 In the Snippets tab you can select the part to which you want to attach the block and add it after and/or before the html body of the part.
-* Next you can use content_of(@page, :part) to print the body of the part and the snippets attached to it in the pages views.
+* Next you can initialize a PagePartSectionPresenter with the page part that you would like to render and access its html output: presenter = Refinery::Pages::PagePartSectionPresenter.new(page_part) presenter.wrapped_html
 * You have some other interesting methods to work with snippets:
   * content_or_render_of(snippet): will return the content body (or erb template) of the snippet.
   * page.snippets: returns all the snippets attached to all the parts of page.